|Section Title:||Managing Crisis|

 |Waitlist Information:||Dougald MacMillan, 512-232-5187|

-Description: Scope: What do Somalia, Shuttle Challenger, and 9/11 have in common?
-They were all unexpected crisis events that shook the nation and challenged the national policy apparatus.
+Description: What do 9/11, Hurricane Katrina, and the bailout of the Mexican peso in ?95 have in common?
+They were all unexpected crisis events that challenged the nation and the national policymaking apparatus.
 This course affords students the opportunity to examine and analyze policy formulation and implementation at the federal level, under the specialized circumstances of unforeseen crises.
 The nature of policy structures, organizations and institutions will be examined to assess how problems are defined, agendas are set, information gathered, decisions reached and implemented, and their effects.
 The course uses a crisis case study approach to examine policy development in the areas of global trade and finance, humanitarian and environmental policy, asymmetric threats, and national security.
 The aim of the course is for students to develop an understanding of the federal government?s ability to formulate and execute effective policy, especially when forced to depart from the routine by unexpected focusing events.